Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 The grind size used for French press coffee

-When choosing a coffee filter, considering the size of your preferred grind will help you avoid a cup of coffee riddled with loose coffee grounds.
+When choosing a coffee filter, consider the size of your preferred grind to avoid a cup of coffee riddled with loose coffee grounds.

 Stainless steel coffee filters may be better suited for those who enjoy flavored coffee varieties, as the steel does not add any additional flavor or aromas to the coffee.